-The Best Types Of Marketing Strategies For Small Businesses
+5 Main Types Of Marketing Strategies For Your Business

 That’s approximately 37% of the world’s population!

 This huge number includes people from all age groups.
-Even children as young as 10 years old have started to use social media regularly.
+In fact, even children as young as 10 years old have started to use social media on a regular basis.

-And social media isn’t just limited to social networks like Facebook.
+And social media isn’t only limited to social networks like Facebook.

 So no matter who your target audience is, you’ll be able to reach them and interact with them!

-But despite the fact that it’s one of the best types of marketing strategies, that doesn’t mean it’s always easy.
-However, keep in mind that the challenges social media poses can all be overcome, especially with some help.
+But despite the fact that it’s one of the best types of inbound marketing strategies, that doesn’t mean it’s always easy.

 Social Media Marketing Challenges